 In some instances, the percentage of fault could result in a plaintiff being prohibited from recovering any damages.
 If a plaintiff’s contribution is determined to be more than 50%, then they would not receive any compensation.
 This could occur in a car accident where both parties were driving negligently.
 Our experienced Arkansas personal injury lawyer is not only working to prove that another party was at fault, they are also countering any allegations that you played a significant role in an accident.

-The reason people file personal injury claims or accept settlement offers from insurance companies is to receive monetary compensation because they have been injured.
+The reason people file personal injury claims or accept settlement offers from insurance companies is to receive monetary compensation.
 These funds are used for medical expenses, lost wages, and other costs associated with an injury.
 Knowing when you should consider taking your case to court or accepting an insurance company’s offer requires understanding what your case is worth.